waleHa/waleHa/README.md

 - 👋 Hi, I’m Alwaleed Hamam
 - 👀 I’m interested in coding
-- 🌱 I’m iOS Developer
+- 🌱 I’m a programmer
 - 💞️ I’m looking to collaborate on new projects :)
 - 📫 How to reach me?
 My email is alwaleed.hamam@gmail.com || Linkein: https://www.linkedin.com/in/alwaleed-hamam/